 In Maryland, most foreclosures are nonjudicial, but with court supervision.
 After the foreclosure sale, a court must ratify (confirm) the sale to finalize it.
 You have up until ratification to redeem the home.
 After that you won’t get another opportunity to get your house back.
 (Ratification typically takes place 30 to 45 days after the sale, though this varies from county to county.
 (Read about Maryland foreclosure laws and procedures.)

-In order to redeem, you must pay the full amount of the unpaid loan, plus all other lawful charges such as interest, attorney's fees, and costs.
-To find out the exact procedures for redeeming your home, check with a Maryland attorney or call the foreclosing lender.
+In order to redeem, you must pay the full amount of the unpaid loan, plus all other lawful charges such as interest, attorneys' fees, and costs.
+To find out the exact procedures for redeeming your home, check with a Maryland attorney or call your mortgage servicer.

 In addition, there are several other options that may be available to you that would allow you to keep the home, but you must act before the sale.
 For example, you could:

 The earlier you work with your lender in the foreclosure process to come up with an alternative to foreclosure, the better.
 If you have not already contacted your servicer, call it immediately to find out about different options for keeping your home.